nathanreyes/v-calendar/docs/guide/datepicker.md

 ### Date Range

-The third mode is date range selection.
-It uses an object consisting of optional start and end dates.
+The third mode is date range selection with start and end dates.
 The selected value can be cleared by setting the value to `null`.
 Using an empty object `{ }` for the value is equivalent to a range with infinite start and end dates.

 <guide-datepicker-range />